catenax-eV/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 > [urn:samm:io.catenax.business_partner_certificate:3.0.0](https://github.com/eclipse-tractusx/sldt-semantic-models/blob/6cdb6b9e889b0bd9b9a168c3596733c585c561e5/io.catenax.shared.business_partner_certificate/3.0.0/BusinessPartnerCertificate.ttl)

-it is strongly RECOMMENDED to apply the version 3.0.0 for the certification as version 1.0.0 will be deprecated.
+it is strongly RECOMMENDED to apply the version 3.0.0 (or higher) for the certification as version 1.0.0 will be deprecated.
 :::

 The open source command line tool of the Eclipse Semantic Modeling Framework is used for generation of other file formats like for example a JSON Schema, AASX for Asset Administration Shell Submodel Template or a HTML documentation.